Erie insurance review 2023

 Through The Giving Network, Erie and its employees volunteer time and money with organizations focussed on community building, environmental responsibility and safety.
 These initiatives include partnering with United Way and American Red Cross, as well as supporting other culture and arts organizations, entrepreneurship, education and environmental responsibility.
 In November 2022, the provider’s The Giving Network awarded $50,000 in grants to 10 northwest Pennsylvania environmental organizations.

 With the company’s ERIE Service Corps, employees are encouraged to use a full work-day volunteering in their local community.
 The Corps also has a matching donation program and established the H.O.
 Hirt Scholarship Fund and the F.W.
 Hirt Employee Emergency Fund to more immediately meet the financial needs of their community.

 Not sure if Erie is right for you?
-Consider these alternatives

-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - $100,000 bodily injury liability per person

 - $50,000 property damage liability per accident